magento/devdocs/guides/v2.0/frontend-dev-guide/templates/template-security.md

 * Otherwise, escape the data using the `$block→escapeHtml()` method

-The following code sample illustrates the XSS safe output in templates:
+The following code sample illustrates the XSS-safe output in templates:

 {% highlight php %}
 <?php echo $block->getTitleHtml() ?>